cloudnativegeo/geo-embeddings-survey/data/earth_index/readme.md

 | embedding  | array<float> | The vector embedding |

 ## File structure
-The files orginate from MGRS 100km x 100km imagery tile, e.g. `17SNB`, however the file contains embeddings with full geometries so they can be universally referenced.
+The files originate from MGRS 100km x 100km imagery tile, e.g. `21MNT`, which the parquet files inherit.
+That being said, using a filename as metadata is an easy way to lose context so we make sure that all relevant metadata from the filename also gets embedding in the file itself.

 ## Metadata
 The `embedding.parquet` file is also a valid  [Geoparquet file](https://github.com/opengeospatial/geoparquet/blob/main/format-specs/geoparquet.md), with the expected metadata stored under the `geo` key.